gurnadi/sentraMail/README.md

 # sentraMail
-sentraMail is a simple bash script to install ViMbAdmin, postfix, dovecot, amavis, spamassasin dan clamav
+sentraMail is a simple bash script to install ViMbAdmin, postfix, dovecot, amavis, spamassasin and clamav on CentOS 6.x

+this is still on development phase.